England in the High Middle Ages: Identity

+Language

+In the High Middle Ages, the English language underwent profound changes, which were largely characterised by the Norman influence after the Conquest.
+When William came to power, French became the language of the nobility, the administration, the legal system and the church, while English was spoken primarily in the lower social classes.

+Anglo-Norman, a variant of Old French, had a huge influence on the vocabulary of English.
+Many French words, especially from the fields of law, administration, military, religion and culture, were integrated into the English language.
+Examples of this are terms such as court, justice, prison and council.
+This lexical influence led to greater differentiation in English, as French loanwords were often used for more elevated or abstract terms, while the English equivalents for everyday things were retained (e.g. sheep for animal and mutton for meat, from the French mouton).
+This linguistic division reflects the social hierarchy: the nobility and the elite used French, while the common people stuck to English.

 Religion

 Ecclesiastical structures and orders

-The 1066 Norman conquest brought a new set of Norman and French churchmen to power; some adopted and embraced aspects of the former Anglo-Saxon religious system, while others introduced practices from Normandy.
+The Norman Conquest brought a new set of Norman and French churchmen to power; some adopted and embraced aspects of the former Anglo-Saxon religious system, while others introduced practices from Normandy.
 Extensive English lands were granted to monasteries in Normandy, allowing them to create daughter priories and monastic cells across the kingdom.
 The monasteries were brought firmly into the web of feudal relations, with their holding of land linked to the provision of military support to the crown.
-The Normans adopted the Anglo-Saxon model of monastic cathedral communities, and within seventy years the majority of English cathedrals were controlled by monks; every English cathedral, however, was rebuilt to some extent by the new rulers.
-England's bishops remained powerful temporal figures, and in the early twelfth-century raised armies against Scottish invaders and built up extensive holdings of castles across the country.
+The Normans adopted the Anglo-Saxon model of monastic cathedral communities, and within 70 years the majority of English cathedrals were controlled by monks; every English cathedral, however, was rebuilt to some extent by the new rulers.
+England's bishops remained powerful temporal figures and in the early 12th century raised armies against Scottish invaders and built up extensive holdings of castles across the country.

 New orders began to be introduced into England.
 As ties to Normandy waned, the French Cluniac order became fashionable and their houses were introduced in England.
-The Augustinians spread quickly from the beginning of the twelfth century onwards, while later in the century the Cistercians reached England, creating houses with a more austere interpretation of the monastic rules and building the great abbeys of Rievaulx and Fountains.
-By 1215, there were over 600 monastic communities in England, but new endowments slowed during the thirteenth century, creating long-term financial problems for many institutions.
-The religious military orders that became popular across Europe from the twelfth century onwards, including the Templars, Teutonic Knights and Hospitallers, acquired possessions in England.
+The Augustinians spread quickly from the beginning of the 12th century onwards, while later in the century the Cistercians reached England, creating houses with a more austere interpretation of the monastic rules and building the great abbeys of Rievaulx and Fountains.
+By 1215, there were over 600 monastic communities in England, but new endowments slowed during the 13th century, creating long-term financial problems for many institutions.The religious military orders that became popular across Europe from the 12th century onwards, including the Knights Templar, Teutonic Knights and Knights Hospitaller, acquired possessions in England.